4ndrew13/Mass-General-Brigham-Web-App/readme.md

 ## 📝 License

-This application was developed by a team of software engineering students for CS3733 at WPI as part of a project in collaboration with Mass General Brigham.
+This application was developed by a team of software engineering students at WPI as part of a project in collaboration with Mass General Brigham.